Skip navigation

 Causes

-Each strand of hair sits in a tiny hole in the skin called a follicle.
+Each strand of hair passes through a tiny hole in the skin from its root which is called a hair follicle.
 In general, baldness occurs when the hair follicle shrinks over time, resulting in shorter and finer hair.
 Eventually, the follicle does not grow new hair.
 The follicles remain alive, which suggests that it is still possible to grow new hair.

 The reason for female pattern baldness is not well understood, but may be related to: